PhoebusSi/SAR/README.md

 After the Candidate Answers Selecting Module, we can get `TrainingSet_top20_condidates.json` and `TestSet_top20_condidates.json` files as the training and test set for Answer Re-ranking Module,respectively.

+## Training and Evaluate of Answer Re-ranking based on Visual Entailment